Education Siding

 High Maintenance Requirements

 Despite its natural properties, cedar needs regular staining, sealing, or painting to protect against UV rays and moisture.
 Without proper upkeep, it will age quickly and may invite mold growth.
+For vacation homes or properties without regular occupancy, this maintenance burden is a potential liability.

 Longevity with Effort